Limited Liability Company (LLC)

 AED 35,000 – AED 60,000+

-For growing businesses needing multiple visas, larger offices, or warehouse space.
+For businesses needing multiple visas, larger offices, or warehouse space.

-Trading, industrial, or professional licenses have different fees depending on regulatory requirements
+Trading, industrial, and professional licenses carry different fees and approval requirements

-Annual license renewal depends on same factors as initial setup
+Annual renewal turns on the same factors as the original setup

 Sharjah Mainland | Dubai Mainland | Abu Dhabi Mainland |